ceribe/advent-of-code/2017/README.md

 but if I had to pick one day, I would pick day 23 as it required the most time to finish.
 If day [24](https://github.com/ceribe/advent-of-code-2017/tree/master/24) was not bruteforce-able (eg. 100 components instead of 57), then I would pick it as I have no idea how to solve it effectively.

+# How to run

+Enter a "day" directory using terminal and run "ruby solution.rb".